 ACCESS for ELLs is administered, annually, to all English learners in Georgia.
 WIDA ACCESS is a standards-based, criterion-referenced English language proficiency test designed to measure English learners’ social and academic proficiency in English.
 It assesses social and instructional English as well as the language associated with language arts, mathematics, science, and social studies within the school context across the four language domains.
-ACCESS for ELLs meets the federal requirements that mandates require states to evaluate EL students in grades K through 12 on their progress in learning to speak English.
+ACCESS for ELLs meets the federal requirements that mandate states to evaluate EL students in grades K through 12 on their progress in learning to speak English.

 WIDA ACCESS is used to determine the English language proficiency levels and progress of ELs in the domains of speaking, listening, reading, and writing.
 WIDA ACCESS serves five main purposes.
 These include:

 determining the English language proficiency level of students;